t-kalinowski/promptdown/README.md

 5)  For subsequent turns, you can choose to either continue by appending a new `## User` turn to the document, or rerun to replace the previous LLM response.
-In between turns you can inspect and edit the full context.
+In between turns you are free to inspect and edit the full context--it's all plain markdown text.

 ------------------------------------------------------------------------

 ## Why (redux)

-In my opinion, today, the most genuinely helpful interactions with LLMs tend to be one-off rubber-ducking sessions; ephemeral interactions quickly discarded, similar to a web search or an EDA.
-For this reason the first focus in promptdown is on the interactive experience: to let you quickly and easily build up and refine a context using mature text composition tools seeped in the literate programming paradigm; to be a viable alternative to the chat interface.
+In my opinion, today, the most genuinely helpful interactions with LLMs tend to be one-off rubber-ducking sessions; ephemeral interactions where the output is quickly discarded, similar to a web search or an EDA session at the REPL.
+For this reason the first focus in promptdown is on the interactive experience: to let you quickly and easily compose and refine a context using mature text composition tools seeped in the literate programming paradigm; to be a viable alternative to the chat interface.

-However, "agentic" workflows are just around the corner (if not here already).
-Today at least, crafting a reliable LLM workflow means currating a context and a refined prompt.
-Composition of code and prose, where prose is also code and code is also prose, and they're meant to be interleaved.
+However, "agentic" LLM workflows are just around the corner (if not here already).
+Data professionals can bundle a prompt with some tool defs and deploy them to deliver value, similar in category to a dashboard, an automated email report, or an API.

-Successful composition like this requires the author to not only have full control over prompt composition, but more importantly to have developed a strong intuition about LLM responses given a context.
-Developing this intuition is as much part of the workflow as is using a debugger or testing small snippets at the REPL.
-It's a workflow with tight feedback loops and frequent controlled "experiments".

-a Afterall, an llm "agent" is not much more than a bundle of a text and tools defs.

-An "agent" then is another artifact that data professionals can produce to deliver value, similar in category to a dashboard or an automated email report.
 A carefully crafted prompt and set of tools, deployed on a trigger, schedule, or for self-service chat by data consumers.

-To enable this usecase, the goal is to make a promptdown document a deployable artifact, similar to an Rmarkdown document that gets deployed as a dashboard or an automated email report.
+To enable this usecase, a promptdown document is also a deployable artifact, similar to an Rmarkdown document that gets deployed as a dashboard or an automated email report.

+Creating a reliable LLM workflow is blend of coding and writing; it's assembling a text that has both code and prose, and where the code functions as prose and the prose functions as code.
+In this light, prompt composition, is yet another incarnation of the mature practice of literate programming.

+Effective prompt composition requires the author to not only have full control over the context sent for completion, but more importantly, to have developed a strong intuition about LLM responses.
+Developing this intuition requires many LLM interactions with full visibility, ideally with a tight feedback loop with frequent ad-hoc controlled interaction experiments.
+A vibe intuition.

-In other words, there is a seamless transition from treating the promptdown document as an interactive experience to a deployable agent.
+In other words, promptdown facilitates is a seamless transition from an interactive ephemeral experience to composing a deployed agent.

 ## Additional conveniences: